email: jkodner at-sign sas upenn edu

 Raytheon BBN Technologies

-Spencer Caplan, Jordan Kodner}, and Charles Yang. ( in revision).
-Miller's Monkey Updated: Communicative Efficiency and the Statistics of Words in Natural Language. ( manuscript available).
+Spencer Caplan, Jordan Kodner}, and Charles Yang. ( under revision).
+Miller's Monkey Updated: Communicative Efficiency and the Statistics of Words in Natural Language. ( manuscript).

-Jordan Kodner. ( in prep).
-A Learners' Perspective on the History of the English to-Dative. ( contact for manuscript).
+Jordan Kodner. ( under review).
+A Learners' Perspective on the Rise of the English to-Dative. ( contact for manuscript).